Psi-5 Trading Company

 Psi-5 Trading Company (also rendered as Psi 5 Trading Company, PsiΨ5 Trading Company, Psi5 Trading Company and PSI-5 Trading Company) is a 1985 space trading game, one of the first games published by fledgling video game developer and publisher Accolade.

 The game was released the Amstrad CPC, Commodore 64, IBM PC, and ZX Spectrum.

 Description

 Setup

-The player selects the crew to man the ship.
+The player selects the crew to staff the ship.
 Each ship department has various candidates, including aliens and robots.
 Each candidate is described in a short profile.
 The candidates differ in abilities, for example, in their degree of autonomy, efficiency, foresight for possible imminent problems, obedience, stress tolerance, physical vulnerability and teamwork.
 A single "best team" does not exist, since every candidate has advantages and disadvantages.
 Robots are, for example, particularly obedient and stress-tolerant, but also particularly dependent and poor team players.
 The team members are animated throughout the game.